grafana/xk6-environment/README.md

 wait(condition: object, opts?: object);
 ```

 -	`condition` describes the wait condition itself.
 It should have name, namespace, kind fields.
-It can be configured with fields: 1) reason, 2) condition*type and value, 3) status*key and status_value.
+It can be configured with fields: 1) "reason" to wait for Kubernetes event, 2) "condition\_type" and "value", to wait for `.status.conditions[]`, 3) "status\_key" and "status\_value" to wait for custom `.status` value.

 -	`opts` optional configuration of timeout and interval (defaults are 1h and 2s), for how often to perfrom a check of wait condition.